webcatalog/translatium-legacy/README.md

 **Development**
 1. `yarn build`
-2. Open `platforms/windows/Modern Translator.sln` with Visual Studio and run the project.
+2. Open `windows.sln` with Visual Studio and run the project.

 **Release**
 1. `yarn build`
-2. Open `platforms/windows/Modern Translator.sln` with Visual Studio and build the project.
+2. Open `windows.sln` with Visual Studio and build the project.